Mat-Tom-Son/tinyLab/README.md

 make postprocess
 ```

 Key outputs land in `reports/` and are indexed by `reports/RESULTS_MANIFEST.json`.
-A quick
-results viewer lives in `notebooks/results_summary.ipynb`.
+Open `notebooks/results_summary.ipynb` for a quick manifest‑driven viewer.

 ---